 The project presents a watershed moment in London’s decarbonisation journey by transforming how a large part of the city is supplied with heat.

-Cory’s planned Riverside Energy Park, which will include a second EfW facility next to the existing one, received planning permission from the Government in April 2020 and will supply an additional 10,500 homes with 30MW of low-carbon heat.
+Cory’s planned Riverside 2 EfW facility, which will be located next to the existing one, received planning permission from the Government in April 2020 and will supply an additional 10,500 homes with 30MW of low-carbon heat.
 Harnessing the heat from the two facilities could make the heat network one of the largest in the UK, supplying a total of 21,000 homes with low-carbon heat.

 of low-carbon heat supplied to 21,000 homes